kinten108101/markdoc/README.md

 # MarkDoc

-A distributed system of note repositories / Zettelkastens.
+A distributed system of note repositories / Zettelkastens, where I store my personal notes and writings and more.

 For a brief history, refer to Various Zettelkasten's[^varzet].